pytask-dev/pytask/docs/source/tutorials/defining_dependencies_products.md

 the same path inside the task function.

 :::{tip}
 If you do not know about {mod}`pathlib` check out [^id3] and [^id4].
-The module is very useful to handle paths conveniently and across platforms.
+The module is beneficial for handling paths conveniently and across platforms.
 :::

 ## Dependencies

 Most tasks have dependencies.
-Similar to products, you can use the {func}`@pytask.mark.depends_on <pytask.mark.depends_on>` marker to attach a dependency to a task.
+Like products, you can use the {func}`@pytask.mark.depends_on <pytask.mark.depends_on>` marker to attach a dependency to a task.